 We live right outside of beautiful Music City USA, Nashville, Tennessee in Smyrna.
 That’s just about 20 minutes southeast of Nashville.
 Teri began breeding goldendoodles in 2004 after having bred golden retrievers prior to that.
 It had been our intention to breed both golden retrievers and goldendoodles, but after our first litter of goldendoodles, we were hooked and never looked back.

 I have been a guardian for over 3+ years for Teri.
 Teri has earned a grand retirement and when she did she asked me if I would take over.
 I am so happy I did.
-I’ve been doing this for Teri for over a year and I dearly love all that goes into raising these precious puppies.
+I’ve been doing this for Teri since 2020 and I dearly love all that goes into raising these precious puppies.
 It’s a family affair here.
 My daughter and my son all help us with the business.
 From cleaning our small kennel, to delivering puppies, making folders, and keeping track of paperwork they help in every aspect.
 You can see my family here on our Demarest guardians page!

 Our puppies are family-raised indoors and showered with lots of love and attention.
 All our dogs are family members – they are not kennel dogs.
 We help deliver each puppy, and from birth to “toddler-hood,” they sleep next to me for the first few days, and always inside with heat lamps, constant monitoring, and lots of attention and socialization.
 We form a bond with each pup and we record each pup’s personality in order to match it to the right family.
 We utilize guardian families for many of our dogs which ensures that every dog gets individual & 100% attention as an important family member and keeps the number of dogs living together in our home and our guardian homes to a minimum.
 (See “Guardian Family” link for more information).